 5. The optimization of resource management

 Value stream-based planning and delivery, the adoption of different work structures like product-based delivery and the tri-modal reality, all impact the ability to optimize resource utilization.
-Permanent product teams simplify resource management, but they remove people from the pool of available resources for example.
+Permanent product teams simplify resource capacity management, but they remove people from the pool of available resources for example.

-Effective LPM requires the ability to utilize existing resource capacity and capability fully, to retain flexibility to adjust without disruption as part of adaptive planning, and to accurately forecast future resourcing needs.
+Effective Lean Portfolio Management requires the ability to utilize existing resource capacity and capability fully, to retain flexibility to adjust without disruption as part of adaptive planning, and to accurately forecast future resourcing needs.
 That requires organizations to integrate their resource management with HR data and functions, and it also requires the ability to carry out accurate modeling and what-if analyses in order to understand the resource impacts of different scenarios, consider the implications for dependencies, and drive the best decisions to optimize resource utilization both now and in the future.

 6. Support for continuous delivery and reporting